 A. Greger & Co., a bicycle manufacturer in Vienna, Austria, produced the Oliver No. 3 rebranded as the Courier.
 This machine was also produced as the Jacobi for a German office equipment dealer in Munich.
 The name "Jacobi" was taken from A. Greger and Company's sewing machine division.
 I know of only three Jacobi machines in existence.
 The second variation of the Courier is the Jwic, which was produced for the Czech market.
 I only know of one Jwic in existence.

-At some point, A. Greger and Company updated their rebranded Oliver machines.
+In 1914, A. Greger and Company updated their Courier machines.
 The traditional olive green paint was discontinued in favor of black paint.
-The logo on the paper table for the Courier changed from displaying "Courier" to "The Courier Typewriter", as seen below.
+The logo on the paper table for the Courier changed from displaying "Courier" to "The Courier Typewriter".
 The ribbon reverse was changed to the style introduced on Oliver No. 5 machines.
 A backspacer was also added to when it was introduced on the Oliver No. 5.